 1. The API invoker sends an obtain service API authorization request to the CCF-B for obtaining permission to access the service API by including the API invoker identity information and any information required for authentication of the API invoker.

-2. After successful authentication validation of the API invoker, if the CCF-B determines that the service API access authorization cannot be done by itself alone, then the CCF-B sends an interconnection obtain API authorization from the CCF-A.
+2. After successful authentication validation of the API invoker, if the CCF-B determines that the service API access authorization cannot be done by itself alone, then the CCF-B obtains service API authorization from the CCF-A.